What is an Internet course?

 - For more information on applying to the college, registering for classes or paying tuition and fees, please visit the student services website.

-IV.
+III.
 Access Your Class

 Internet courses follow the regular semester schedule.
 Students should refer to their class schedule for class start dates.
 Students are expected to access their course (via Blackboard) on the first day of class (start date) to receive instructions and begin their coursework.
 Courses are not self-paced.